kurazsiosif/StarCitizenControllerCfg/README.md

    2.4 We need a way to show the user which controlls can interfere with each other, based on the modes and ground / flight vehicle etc..

+To use the listGameControllersWindows.py one must install following dependency: pip install pywinusb

+To use the tabelizer.py one must install following: pip install matplotlib Pillow numpy